 Desert Botanical Garden

 If you don't particularly like cacti before your visit, there is a good chance you'll fall in love with them by the time you leave.
-These Desert Botanical Gardens get high ratings not only for the size and range of the botanical collection - 21,000 plants, representing 139 species - but also the inventive way visitors get to experience them.
+These Desert Botanical Gardens get high ratings not only for the size and range of the botanical collection - about 21,000 plants, representing 139 species - but also the inventive way for visitors to immerse themselves in the desert.
 Founded in 1939, the garden provides visitors with a fascinating and colourful introduction to the ethnobotany of the region.
 A highlight is the Plants and People of the Sonoran Desert Trail which allows you to make your own yucca-fibre brush and grind corn as the Native Americans once did.
-Over November and December the gardens are lit up at night by beautiful luminarias (candles inside small bags).
-Photographers will find plenty of worthy material!
+Over November and December the gardens are lit up at night by beautiful luminarias (candles inside small bags) where photographers will find plenty of worthy material!

 Opening times: Daily 8am-8pm